A pocket knife is essential for outdoor adventure enthusiasts, handymen, or anybody whose job demands reliable cutting.

 Blade shape determines a pocket knife’s sharpness, cutting power, and versatility.
 There are several shapes with varied uses.

 - Drop point: This type of blade point features a straight edge with a slight curve towards the tip.
-Such a shape provides a solid piercing point and is an excellent choice for various outdoor cutting tasks.
+Such a shape provides a solid piercing point and is an excellent choice for outdoor cutting tasks.

 - Spear point: This is a symmetrical double-edged blade.
 It’s commonly used in throwing and thrusting activities.